 A draft 2022 Annual Action Plan was released to the public on March 14, 2022, for a 30-day public comment period.
-There were no comments received.
-A final draft Action Plan will be presented at the Town of Hilton Head Island Town Council meeting on June 21, 2022 for review and comment.
+At the conclusion of the comment period all comments will be reviewed and included in this Annual Action Plan.